Qytera-Gmbh/Qytera-Gmbh.github.io/projects/cypress-xray-plugin/docs/section/configuration/introduction.md

 !!! tip
     Use `#!js configureXrayPlugin()` to specify defaults when running and developing tests locally and environment variables in CI/CD setups to override these defaults.

+## Separation of Xray and Jira

+You will probably wonder at some point why there's a split between Jira and Xray for some options, although they might be doing similar things, such as Jira's [`attachVideo`](jira.md#attachvideo) and Xray's [`uploadScreenshots`](xray.md#uploadscreenshots).
+The reason for this are the two different APIs which need to be worked with behind the scenes.

+On the one hand, there is the Xray API for dealing with tasks specific to Xray which don't exist in native Jira, such as test steps or screenshot evidence.
+On the other hand, there is the Jira API for tasks Jira handles natively, such as attaching files to arbitrary issues.

+An option's category is therefore simply determined by whichever API needs to be used to fulfill its tasks.

+!!! abstract "Feedback"
+    Feel free to [create an issue](https://github.com/Qytera-Gmbh/cypress-xray-plugin/issues) for options where you find the split confusing or unnecessary, so that potential clarifications can be discussed.